Dumb Head: Legacy and cover versions

 The song continues to be regarded by some critics as a girl-pop classic, though others continue to view it as a sub-par girl pop song.
 It was included on several girl-pop compilations, including Growin' Up Too Fast: The Girl Group Anthology (1996), I Wish I Were a Princess: The Great Lost Female Teen Idols (1997), and Early Girls, Vol. 3 (2000).
 Charli XCX cited the song as an influence when recording her Sucker album.
 According to Goldmine Standard Catalog of American Records 1948-1991, the 7" release of "Dumb Head" is now worth $12.

 The song was rerecorded by The Sharades and produced by Joe Meek and released in the UK in January 1964.
 Their cover is highly regarded retrospectively, with many critics noting the song as being better than Arnell's version.
-Vice's Mish Way, while skeptical of Arnell's recording, praised The Sharades' version, calling it "the cheekiest slumber party anthem that ever existed."
+Vices Mish Way, while skeptical of Arnell's recording, praised The Sharades' version, calling it "the cheekiest slumber party anthem that ever existed."
 Dazed felt that The Sharades' version was a "classic," calling the song "eerie yet compelling with a killer melody."
 Pitchfork called Meek's production "even more unsettled" than the original.
-The song has also been covered by rock group Primetime; their version was featured on the compilation album "Typical Girls."
+The song has also been covered by rock group Primetime; their version was featured on the compilation album, Typical Girls.